 English translations of news articles published in the Soviet Union and Russia from 1949 to 2010.
 Includes translations of Soviet government documents, laws and treaties, five-year plans and reports of their implementation, as well as speeches by leaders.

 The Foreign Broadcast Information Service (FBIS) Daily Reports are U.S. government transcriptions and translations of radio broadcasts from foreign countries.
 Annexes comprise an additional 7,000 transcripts to the Daily Reports.
 The modern successor to the FBIS Daily Reports is the World News Connection.

 Political, economic, security and strategic news and analysis on countries in Latin America and the Caribbean.
 Includes the Latin American Weekly Report (1967 to present), the Latin American Regional Reports, and other reports.
 Some of the publications are also available in Spanish.

 An index of U.S. television news broadcasts beginning in 1968.
 NBC broadcasts from 1968 and CNN broadcasts from 1995 are available for viewing online.
 ABC and CBS broadcasts from 1968 and Fox News broadcasts from 2004 are available through video loan, for which Vanderbilt University charges a fee to recover costs.
 There are no transcripts or captioning provided.

-Coverage: Newspapers from 1970s to present.
-Updated: Daily.
+Searches several Newsstream databases containing US, Canadian, and international newspapers from the 1980s to the present.
 Full-text articles from over 1,200 newspapers worldwide, including The New York Times, Los Angeles Times, Wall Street Journal, USA Today, Washington Post, Guardian, El Norte, Jerusalem Post, and South China Morning Post.
 Also includes 85 newspapers from the company Gannett.